wavefrontHQ/docs/pages/doc/query_language_reference.md

 </tbody>
 </table>

-## Functions that Return Discrete vs. Continuous Time Series
+## Discrete Versus Continuous Time Series

 Many Wavefront queries operate on and return data as one or more time series.
-Each time series is a unique sequence of data points that pair a data value with a timestamp.
-To understand a query better, it is helpful to know whether it uses functions that return _discrete_ or _continuous_ time series:
+Each time series is a unique sequence of data points that consists of a data value and a timestamp.

 * A _discrete time series_ consists of data points separated by time intervals that are greater than one second.
 A discrete time series might have:
   * A data-reporting interval that is infrequent (e.g., 1 point per minute) or irregular (e.g., whenever a user logs in)